hongping-zh/circular-bias-detection/web-app/USER_GUIDE_EN.md

-# 🔍 Circular Bias Scanner - User Guide
+# 🔍 Sleuth - User Guide

+**AI Evaluation Bias Hunter**

 **Live Demo:** https://hongping-zh.github.io/circular-bias-detection/

-## 📖 What is Circular Bias Scanner?
+## 📖 What is Sleuth?

-Circular Bias Scanner is a free, browser-based tool for detecting circular reasoning bias in AI algorithm evaluation.
+Sleuth is a free, browser-based tool for detecting circular reasoning bias in AI algorithm evaluation.
+Think of it as your AI detective for spotting manipulated benchmarks.
 It identifies when evaluation protocols have been manipulated to favor specific algorithms, ensuring research integrity and fair comparisons.

 ### Why Use This Tool?